 Please let us know as soon as possible so that we can help.

 If Library items aren’t returned or are lost/damaged, you will temporarily have library privileges withdrawn and replacement costs will be charged at the full current price of the item.

-Invoices for lost or damaged books will normally be sent to you by the University Finance department and payment should be made to them.
+Invoices for lost or damaged books will normally be added to your library account, and can be viewed and paid online.
 If you find and return the Library items within 6 months of the invoice being paid, we will be happy to give you a refund.